 - lunch box notes

-I hope that you have fun using these Post-it templates and I would LOVE to see your ideas.
+I hope that you have fun using these sticky templates and I would LOVE to see your ideas.
 As I think of more fun ideas I will share them as well.